About Me

 Ke Zhou, Elanor Warwick, Marcella Ucci, Mike Davies, Nici Zimmermann

-Key finding: Organisations pursuing both market and social missions systematically shift attention to short-term financial pressures, as part of paradoxical tensions in decision-making.
+Key finding: Organisations pursuing both market and social missions systematically shift attention toward short-term financial pressures, as part of paradoxical tensions that undermine long-term health and sustainability commitments.

 Housing & health · 2024